LeeViewB/CheckComplianceScripts/Check-ComplianceMultipleApps/readme.md

 # SYNOPSIS

+## GUI - Check-ComplianceMultipleAppsFilesGenerator.exe

+The GUI allows you generate the ps1 and json files you'd like to use for compliance checks.
+It allows you to:
+- add your apps you'd like to check
+- select if you want to check a version or just the presence of an app
+- if you want it to check HKLM or HKCU
+- export the files for you.

 ## Check-ComplianceMultipleApps.ps1
 The script will allow you to do 4 different compliance checks for one or multiple apps.
 Scroll down for Examples.
 - on row 3 type in the application names in the array based on the example mentioned in the script.